AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Related Works

 \section{Related Works}

 \paragraph{SSL Methods} \cite{garrido2022duality} categorizes SSL methods as dimension-contrastive or sample-contrastive.
-Sample contrastive methods involve enforcing the representations of sample augmentations (positives) to be closer to each other than that of other samples in a batch (negatives) \cite{chen2020simple}.
+Sample contrastive methods involve enforcing sample uniformity by projecting sample augmentations (positives) closer to each other than that of other samples in a batch (negatives) \cite{chen2020simple}.
 Other methods are derived from simple alterations to the definition of positive and negative sets.
 Research directions include using a momentum queue \cite{chen2020improved}, using nearest neighbors as positives \cite{dwibedi2021little}, enforcing cluster assignments \cite{caron2020unsupervised}, enforcing hierarchical structures \cite{kokilepersaud2024taxes,kokilepersaud2024hex}, and using label information \cite{khosla2020supervised}.
 Dimension contrastive approaches enforce feature decorrelation through various methods.
-Examples of methods include regularizing the embedding covariance matrix such as \cite{bardes2021vicreg,zbontar2021barlow,ermolov2021whitening} or introducing architectural constraints that implicitly regularize the dimensions.
-Suggested architectural constraints include a stop gradient during training \cite{chen2021exploring}, an online predictor architecture \cite{grill2020bootstrap}, and various self-distillation procedures \cite{caron2021emerging}.
-Our method differs due to the introduction of an adaptive mechanism to interpolate between both sample and dimension contrastive approaches based on SSL training dynamics characterized by the relationship between $H(R)$ and $I(R;Z).$
+Examples of methods include regularizing the embedding covariance matrix \cite{bardes2021vicreg,zbontar2021barlow,ermolov2021whitening} or introducing architectural constraints \cite{chen2021exploring,grill2020bootstrap,caron2021emerging} that implicitly regularize the dimensions.
+Our method differs due to the introduction of an adaptive mechanism to interpolate between both sample and dimension contrastive approaches and $I(R;Z)$ based on SSL training dynamics.